Scuba diving tourism: Safety

 Historically, scuba diving was considered a relatively high risk activity, but this perception has been modified by the developments in equipment, training and service provision.
 Medical support services and local availability of decompression chambers and on-board medical oxygen for first aid has increased, improving the management of diving accidents and reducing the risk of permanent injury.
+Recompression facilities for treating serious diving injuries are not often available, even in first world countries.

+Prudent service providers will check a client's certification cards and log to ensure the diver has been assessed as competent to dive sites similar to those booked, and may require the diver to demonstrate relevant skills in a checkout dive.
+Where skills are not of a standard required for safe diving, or environmentally responsible diving, the diver may be requested to take part in remedial training.

 Equipment

 The dive tourism industry tends to provide rental equipment to travelling divers more than equipment sales and service, but those aspects are considered valuable adjuncts.
 Scuba equipment is relatively heavy, and some components (scuba cylinders and diving weights) are not economically transportable by air, and may be included in the cost of a dive.
 Regulators, wet-suits, masks and fins are more personal equipment, and may be brought by the diver or rented, so a fairly large stock and where applicable, range of sizes is necessary to be able to rent equipment to all customers at a given time.
 Cameras and dive computers are usually owned by the diver, though entry-level examples may be available for hire at some dive centres.
 Some equipment manufacturers and distributors encourage exclusive provision of their products through financial incentives, and the range of spares and tools for servicing is affected by the range of equipment stocked, so the range of equipment available may be limited.